Skip to main content

 School wellness programs are guided by a different set of principles and policies.
 The National School Lunch Act and the Child Nutrition Act provide the legal framework for these programs, and the USDA’s Food and Nutrition Service sets the standards for the nutritional quality of foods and beverages sold in schools.

 The focus of these policies is on creating a healthy school environment that supports student learning and development.
-The emphasis is on education and the promotion of healthy behaviors, rather than on outcomes.
+The emphasis is on education and the promotion of healthy behaviors, rather than on achieving specific health outcomes.
 This approach is consistent with the understanding that schools have a unique opportunity to shape the lifelong health habits of children.

 Implementing Wellness Initiatives in an Educational Setting

 The incentives used in these programs are designed to be age-appropriate and to support the educational goals of the school.
 For example, a school might offer a pizza party to the class that has the highest participation in a walk-a-thon, or it might recognize students who consistently choose healthy options in the cafeteria.
-The goal is to make healthy choices fun and rewarding, and to create a culture of the school walls.
+The goal is to make healthy choices fun and rewarding, and to create a culture of wellness that extends beyond the school walls.

 1. Local School Wellness Policy This is a written document that outlines the school’s goals and strategies for promoting student wellness.
 It is required for all school districts that participate in the National School Lunch Program.